CONSERVATIVE DENTISTRY

 Caries is probably the most common disease in humans, so much so that the people who are affected (at least in Western society) are the majority of the population.
 The mechanism of caries formation is relatively simple.

 Plaque bacteria, particularly some species, metabolize sugars and release a by-product: lactic acid.
-The action of lactic acid on the enamel causes a corrosion of the surface, which first decalcifies (white spot or white spot) taking on a chalky appearance, and then crumbles causing the formation of a small notch in the surface of the tooth.
+The action of lactic acid on the enamel causes a corrosion of the surface, which first decalcifies (white spot or white spot) acquiring a chalky appearance, and then crumbles causing the formation of a small notch in the surface of the tooth.
 Plaque proliferates within this notch and thus begins to make its way into the enamel.

-a) BACTERIAL PLATE
+a) BACTERIAL PLAQUE

 Bacterial plaque is a conglomeration of carbohydrates (sugars) and proteins that come directly from nutrition and that mix with the bacterial flora of the mouth.
 Plaque is not present in the fetus, so it is acquired from the environment after birth.
 It has been shown that in the absence of bacteria a plaque from food residues develops, which however does not cause tooth decay: consequently, without bacterial plaque there is no disease. (see also "hygiene and prevention")